sudomateo/website/content/posts/qmk-firmware-on-the-framework-16.md

 Repeat this process until you are happy with your keymap.
 You can always build and flash the default firmware if you mess up.
-The default firmware is also available on the [releases page][4] if you really mess up.
+The default firmware is also available on the [releases page][5] if you really mess up.

 Enjoy your keymap!

 [1]: https://community.frame.work/t/custom-qmk-firmware/46459/14 "Framework Community Forum Comment"
 [2]: https://docs.qmk.fm/newbs_getting_started "QMK CLI Setup"
 [3]: https://docs.qmk.fm/getting_started_docker "QMK Container Setup"
+[4]: https://docs.qmk.fm/faq_build#linux-udev-rules "QMK FAQ Linux udev Rules"
-[4]: https://github.com/FrameworkComputer/qmk_firmware/releases "Framework QMK Fork Releases"
+[5]: https://github.com/FrameworkComputer/qmk_firmware/releases "Framework QMK Fork Releases"